 - Interrupted ovulation: Your period is controlled by your hormones, and if you have PCOS, your hormones aren't regulated properly, per the OWH.
 Because of this, ovulation can be interrupted, or you may not ovulate at all.
 In some cases, the egg doesn't develop properly or isn't released at all.
 And without ovulation — or a properly developed egg — you can't get pregnant.
 Physically, not ovulating can look like irregular periods, spotting or in some cases, heavy bleeding.

 - Infertility: The primary way that PCOS causes infertility is because it stops ovulation from occurring.
 Without ovulation, there is no egg released that can be fertilized, and therefore no pregnancy.
 The lack of ovulation can also lead to other problems with your menstrual cycle.

 - Excessive androgen hormone production: People with PCOS often have higher-than-normal levels of androgen hormones (aka "male" hormones).
 Elevated androgens can prevent ovulation and cause heavy, prolonged periods, along with other side effects.

-- Metabolic syndrome: This occurs in about 30 percent of people with PCOS and is linked to obesity, insulin resistance, high blood pressure and elevated blood fats, according to a July 2018 article in Obstetrics and Gynecology.
+- Metabolic syndrome: Among other PCOS statistics, metabolic syndrome occurs in about 30 percent of people with PCOS and is linked to obesity, insulin resistance, high blood pressure and elevated blood fats, according to a July 2018 article in Obstetrics and Gynecology.
 Metabolic syndrome interferes with the function of the hormones you need to ovulate, per the International Journal of Women’s Health and Reproduction Sciences.